TechnoJo4/luadaul/README.md

   <img width="256px" src="logo/daul.png"/>
 </p>

-daul is a language that compiles to Lua and LuaJIT bytecode.
+daul is a language that compiles to LuaJIT bytecode.

 Some examples are available in the `examples` directory.